shubam3/CCI_TESTBED_DOCS_PUBLIC/source/software_architecture/opensas/introduction.rst

 Why OpenSAS
 ~~~~~~~~~~~~~~~~~~~~

-While several commercial SAS providers (such as Google SAS and Federated SAS) are available today, SDR-based CBSDs cannot be certified by the FCC due to their easily modifiable software and firmware—this violates FCC guidelines.
-Consequently, research in the SAS ecosystem using commercial solutions is limited.
-To address this gap, Virginia Tech/CCI developed an open-source SAS that supports SDR-based CBSDs for experimental purposes.
-We enhanced this platform and named it OpenSAS.
-OpenSAS aligns with WInnForum specifications and has been successfully tested with SDR-based CBSDs and ESCs.
-Its primary functions include managing spectrum for CBSDs, activating dynamic protection zones, and providing environmental sensing for incumbent protection—all while striving to adhere to FCC and WInnForum regulations.
+While several commercial SAS providers (such as Google SAS and Federated SAS) are available today,
+SDR-based CBSDs cannot be certified by the FCC due to their easily modifiable software and firmware—this violates FCC guidelines.
+Consequently, experimental research in the SAS ecosystem using commercial solutions is limited.
+To address this gap, Virginia Tech/CCI developed an open-source SAS that supports SDR/O-RAN based CBSDs for experimental purposes.
+We enhanced this platform to include ML-based incumbent sensing, SAS-SAS communication, and named it OpenSAS.
+OpenSAS aligns with WInnForum specifications and has been
+successfully integrated and tested with SDR-based 5G CBSDs and ESCs.
+Its primary functions include managing spectrum for CBSDs, activating dynamic protection zones, and providing environmental sensing for incumbent protection—all
+while striving to adhere to FCC and WInnForum regulations for SAS-SAS and SAS-CBSD communications.

 Citizens Broadband Radio Service (CBRS)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~